patxipierce/rasyen/README.md

 You can use filters on lists to do a specific thing with the randomly returned result.

+### Basic filters

+A filter is usually prefixed by a list name it applies to, so if your list is named _fruit_, its tag in the template would be "%fruit%" and to apply the _=to-upper_ filter you would add it to the tag resulting in `%fruit=to-upper%`.

 ```js
 // Add a list called "insect"